pruthvianveshmuga/dsa-golang/README.md

 # Data structures and Algorithms

+## What is it:

+- This repository consists of select questions and their solutions picked from leetcode.
+These questions are assigned ids as in leetcode.

 ## How to add a new question:

 - Create a new directory with the question `id`.